nexusformat/definitions/manual/source/examples/h5py/writer_1_3.rst

 In this example, the 1-D scan data will be written into the simplest possible NeXus HDF5 data file, containing only the required NeXus components.
 NeXus requires at least one :ref:`NXentry` group at the root level of an HDF5 file.
-The ``NXentry`` group "all the data and associated information that comprise a single measurement."
+The ``NXentry`` group contains *all the data and associated information that comprise a single measurement.*
 NeXus also requires that each ``NXentry`` group must contain at least one :ref:`NXdata` group.  ``NXdata`` is used to describe the plottable data in the ``NXentry`` group.
 The simplest place to store